 Indirect Impacts.
 With or without the implementation of the proposed project, there would be associated additional development, which would continue to increase over time.
-This would result in rising levels of background air pollution, such as fine particulate matter, carbon monoxide and ozone precursors.
+This would result in rising levels of background air pollution, such as fine particulate matter, carbon monoxide and ozone precursors (hydrocarbons and nitrogen oxides).
 With additional fine particulate matter and ozone precursor emissions, there would be an associated contribution to the formation of a regional haze and also a rise in ground-level ozone levels.
 Consequently, individuals, particularly those with sensitive respiratory systems such as asthmatics, would be inclined to limit the amount of time they spend in outdoor activities in order to compensate.
 Also, with additional contributions to the formation of a regional haze, the visibility of an area would decline.

 Cumulative Impacts.
-Because no activities related to the proposed project would occur under the No-Action Alternative, there would be no cumulative air quality impacts related to this alternative.
-However, other transportation infrastructure improvements throughout the project area could occur at a faster rate with the No-Action Alternative, and these improvements could have air quality impacts.
+Because no activities related to the proposed project would occur under the No-Action Alternative, there would be no cumulative air quality impacts related to this project.
+However, transportation infrastructure improvements throughout the project area could occur at a faster rate, and these improvements could have air quality impacts.

 Direct Impacts.
-Based on the results of the analysis, it has been determined that the Preferred Alternative would have minimal impacts on air quality as related to carbon monoxide concentrations (See Analysis Results in Appendix C).
-However, increases in pollutant levels are anticipated for fine particulate matter, carbon monoxide and ozone precursors.
+Based on the results of the analysis, it has been determined that the proposed facility, regardless of which alignment alternative was chosen, would have minimal impacts on air quality as related to carbon monoxide concentrations (See Analysis Results in Appendix C).
+However, increases in pollutant levels are anticipated for fine particulate matter, carbon monoxide and ozone precursors (hydrocarbons and nitrogen oxides).